foundry-rs/forge-std/README.md

 # Forge Standard Library • [![tests](https://github.com/brockelmore/forge-std/actions/workflows/tests.yml/badge.svg)](https://github.com/brockelmore/forge-std/actions/workflows/tests.yml)

-Forge Standard Library is a collection of helpful contracts for use with [`forge` and `foundry`](https://github.com/foundry-rs/foundry).
-It leverages `forge`'s cheatcodes to make writing tests easier and faster, while improving the UX of cheatcodes.
+Forge Standard Library is a collection of helpful contracts and libraries for use with [Forge and Foundry](https://github.com/foundry-rs/foundry).
+It leverages Forge's cheatcodes to make writing tests easier and faster, while improving the UX of cheatcodes.

-**Learn how to use Forge Std with the [📖 Foundry Book (Forge Std Guide)](https://book.getfoundry.sh/forge/forge-std.html).**
+**Learn how to use Forge-Std with the [📖 Foundry Book (Forge-Std Guide)](https://book.getfoundry.sh/forge/forge-std.html).**

 ## Install